 Career Development in Recreation, Parks, and Tourism: A Positioning Approach outlines a step-by-step plan for career development based on the technique of positioning.

-In contrast to traditional job search methods, the positioning approach shows how to increase the chances of securing a preferred job by placing yourself close to the person with whom you want to work, the place or organization where you want to work, or the position that fulfills your career goals.
+In contrast to traditional job search methods, the positioning approach shows how to increase the chances of securing a preferred job by placing yourself close to the person with whom you want to work, the place or organisation where you want to work, or the position that fulfils your career goals.

 Whether just beginning a course of study or entering the profession, Career Development in Recreation, Parks, and Tourism will help readers develop the skills and tools to get the job they want.